 The Calla Lily is also known by the names arum lilies or Zantedeschia.
-They tend to have waxy-looking flowers, generally pure white.
+They tend to have waxy white flowers, generally pure white.
 The leaves are arrow shaped and are a deep green.

-The plant often needs to be grown in a greenhouse, but some do well in moist or boggy conditions, such as near a water feature or pond.
+Calla lilies often need to be grown in a greenhouse, but some do well in moist or boggy conditions, such as near a water feature or pond.

 The Candytuft plant is also known as iberis.
 These small plants are generally less than a foot tall and are classified as hardy annuals.

 The flowers have a sweet smell and come in colors such as white, pink and purple.
 The plants do well even in poor soils and self-seed readily, so you might find yourself with plants springing up every year.

 Canna Lilies are also known as Indian shot.
 These exotic-appearing plants feature flowers with bold colors atop tall stems, with some reaching four feet tall.